Housing

 Housing fulfills the basic human need for shelter and is a strong measure of a community's cost of living, relative wealth and general prosperity.
 In all cases, comparisons to state statistics reflect the state excluding New York City.

-Rates were similar across the Mid-Hudson Valley, except Putnam County with the highest rate at 83% in 2017-21.
+Rates were similar across the Mid-Hudson Valley, except Putnam County with the highest rate at 84% in 2018-22.
+Rates varied greatly based on race/ethnicity with Whites and Asian rates at 75% and 73% respectively compared to 56% for Hispanics and 45% for African Americans.

 The Mid-Hudson Valley experienced a decrease in the rate of homelessness since 2007.

-In 2020, there were 17 homeless people per 10,000 residents in the region.
-Among the counties, Ulster County had the highest rate at 24 homeless people per 10,000 residents, followed by Dutchess County (20) while Orange County had the lowest rate at 12 homeless people per 10,000 residents in 2020.
-The region’s rate of homelessness decreased by 12% between 2007 and 2020, lower than the 18% decline in the national rate.
+In 2022, there were 15 homeless people per 10,000 residents in the region, or nearly 1,500 people.
+Among the counties, Ulster County had the highest rate at 22 homeless people per 10,000 residents, followed by Dutchess County (21).
+Orange County had the lowest rate at 8 homeless people per 10,000 residents in 2022.
+The region’s rate of homelessness decreased by 21% between 2007 and 2022, higher than the 19% decline in the national rate.

-The affordability ratio (median home value divided by household income) was 3.5 in the region in 2017-21, up from 2.7 in 2000.
-Across the region, ratios ranged from a low of 2.9 in Sullivan County to a high of 3.6 in Ulster - all approximately at or above the 3.0 considered affordable.
+The affordability ratio (median home value divided by household income) was 3.6 in the region in 2018-22, down from 4.2 in 2008-12.
+Across the region, ratios ranged from a low of 3.2 in Sullivan County to a high of 3.7 in Ulster, Dutchess and Orange counties - all approximately at or above the 3.0 considered affordable.

 INDICATORS TREND | STATE